dukelec/cdipc/Readme.md

 ### Channel Data Structure

-Data is shared between processes through mmap.
+Data is shared between processes through shared memory.

 The data structure is same for Topic and Service, the gray part is service only.